Adani scraps $2.5B share sale after fraud claims hit stock

 Adani’s response included documents and data tables.
 It said the group has made all necessary regulatory disclosures and abided by local laws.

+India’s federal government and its finance ministry have not commented on the Adani stock rout so far.

+Mallikarjun Kharge, president of the main opposition Congress party, told reporters opposition parties were demanding a discussion of public sector investments “in companies losing market value, endangering the hard-earned savings” of millions of Indians.
+The opposition parties were pushing for an investigation into the Adani Group by a parliamentary or a Supreme Court-appointed panel.

 The stock losses on Wednesday cost Adani his title as the richest man in Asia and in India.
-Adani also slid from a ranking of being the world’s third richest man to the 13th as his fortune plummeted to $72 billion, according to Bloomberg’s Billionaire Index.
+He slid from being the world’s third richest man to the 13th as his fortune plummeted to $72 billion, according to Bloomberg’s Billionaire Index.
 Prior to the Hindenburg report, his net worth was about $120 billion.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.